 And finally the third part of the equation – the derivative of weighted input to the neuron in respect to the weight of the input connection can be calculated like this:

 Now, let’s put this all together.
 The formula that we get for calculating the error for the neuron in the output layer is:

 Calculating the error in the neuron that is in the hidden layer is a bit more complicated.
 Let’s get back to the equation we started with:

-The only adjustment we need to make is actually in first part of the equation – derivate of the cost function with respect to the output of the neuron.
-The difference is that output of the neuron in output layer was already calculated, but for the neuron in the hidden layer, we need to work a little bit more.
+The only adjustment we need to make is actually in the first part of the equation – derivate of the cost function with respect to the output of the neuron.
+The difference is that the output of the neuron in the output layer was already calculated, but for the neuron in the hidden layer, we need to work a little bit more.
 We can extend this first part, using chain rule again and considering that the cost function is a function of all inputs from neurons that are receiving input from neuron j.
 We will mark the set of that neurons with the letter L. Then this first part of the equation can be written like: